 Saving a map

 After you finish working on a map, you can save it and exit ArcMap.
-You save a map as a document and store it on your hard disk.
+You save a map as a document and store it on your hard drive.
 If you haven't saved the map before, you'll need to provide a name and save it into a folder location.
 ArcMap automatically appends a file extension (.mxd) to your map document name.